Important Changes to Canada's Postal Service

 Social & Physical Distancing: We are asking waiting customers to please space themselves 2 metres (6 feet) apart.
 We are working on signage and floor decals for larger post offices.
 For smaller offices, we will look to limit the number of customers.
 We are also working on clear barriers for the counter to increase safety.

 Transactions: We will continue to accept cash, but are encouraging customers to pay by using the “tap” function on their debit or credit cards where possible.

-Parcel pick-up: Parcels left at the post-office for pickup will not be returned-to-sender until further notice.
+Parcel pick-up: Parcels left at the post office for pickup will not be returned to the sender until further notice.
 We’ve suspended our normal 15-day hold period.
 We ask that customers who are feeling ill or self-isolating, to please delay their visit to the post office and to pick up their parcel when it’s safe to do so.
 Further changes to our parcel delivery process are below.

 Changes to how we deliver

 Parcel Delivery: To eliminate customer interactions at the door, reduce post office customer traffic and support social & physical distancing, we have implemented a Knock, Drop and Go approach.
 Delivery employees will knock or ring, choose the safest location available to leave the item and then depart for the next address.
 This change eliminates the need for signatures at the door and greatly reduces the number of parcels sent to our post offices for pick-up.